At what age can you begin cooking with kids? Does your little toddler want to help you in the kitchen?

 - Pretend, single-serve coffee maker station and travel mug

-- Includes a stovetop, oven with clickable knob, microwave, and refrigerator
+- Includes a stovetop, oven with a clickable knob, microwave, and refrigerator

 - Molded sink and swivel faucet.